Kapott/til/infosec/recon/twitter_dorks.md

+# Twitter dork collection

-# Find people on twitter within a certain area
+## Find people on twitter within a certain area

 You can look for people's tweets by geolocation.
 Just use this dork in the 'search'  field on the twitter homepage.